sheehui/tp/docs/UserGuide.md

 5. Remarks

-Each asset/liability has an index which is sorted by ascending order, and if you would like to remove an existing asset/liability, you can use its index as an argument for delete.
+Each asset/liability has an index which is sorted by ascending order, and if you would like to remove an existing asset/liability, you can use its index as a parameter for `delete`.
 To save you the effort of counting rows, we have indexed the rows with a counter on the leftmost column.

 The Asset/Liability tab also supports the `append` and `remove` command that allows you to add a new asset/liability or